-In the ISIT Awareness System, the term ‘Object’ refers to everything that can possibly exist, from the most tangible things, like a bear or a watch or a car, to more ephemeral things like a song, an idea, or even the hazy recollection of a fragment of a dream.
+In the ISIT Awareness System, the term ‘Object’ refers to anything that can possibly exist, from the most tangible things, like a bear or a watch or a car, to more ephemeral things like a song, an idea, or even the hazy recollection of a fragment of a dream.
 Anything that can be identified or named is an Object.

-The ISIT Awareness System formalizes the Abstraction of the term ‘Object’, and further establishes the Ten Immutable Attributes of Objects.
+The ISIT Awareness System formalizes the Abstraction of the term ‘Object’, and further establishes Ten Immutable Attributes of Objects.

 Ten Immutable Attributes of Objects